jasujm/hrefs/docs/advanced.rst

 ..............

 It is also possible to annotate multiple fields with ``PrimaryKey``.
-It will cause the primary key to be a named tuple of the annotated fields:
+It will cause the primary key to be a named tuple of the annotated fields.
+When using composite keys with :ref:`FastAPI or Starlette models <starlette_models>`, each part of the key must appear in the route template.

 .. code-block:: python